Back to Data Sources

 What it carries

-For each operator we surface the counts that matter for diligence: active, suspended, abandoned, orphan, and reclamation-certified wells across their entire AER footprint, plus recent licence transfers.
-It is the difference between "this well belongs to company X" and "company X holds 40 active wells, 200 suspended, and 15 orphans."
+For each operator we surface the counts that matter for diligence: active, abandoned, orphan, and reclamation-certified wells across their entire AER footprint, plus recent licence transfers.
+It is the difference between "this well belongs to company X" and "company X holds 40 active wells, 200 abandoned, and 15 orphans."

 Coverage and refresh

-We carry more than 3,000 operators in the BA register.
+We carry more than 3,000 operators in the Alberta BA register.
 The BA codes refresh quarterly; the liability counts rolled on top refresh monthly with ST37.
+Operator snapshots extend to Saskatchewan (Saskatchewan GeoAtlas) and British Columbia (BC Energy Regulator), built from each regulator's well and operator records.

 How Township Canada shows it